-own as of the record date entitles you to stock that you own as of the record date one vote.
+own as of the record date entitles you to as of the record date entitles you to one one vote.

-Each share of Epitope common stock that you Each share of STC class A voting common entitles you to one vote.
+Each share of Epitope common stock that you Each share of STC common stock that you own vote.
 Each share of STC convertible preferred stock that you own as of the record date entitles you to one vote.